benc-uk/smilr/README.md

 - The two microservices are both written in Node.js using the Express framework.
 These have been containerized so can easily be deployed & run as containers

-- The database is a NoSQL document store holding JSON, provided by *Azure Cosmos DB*
+- The database is a NoSQL document store holding JSON, provided by MongoDB and/or *Azure Cosmos DB*

 The app has been designed to be deployed to Azure, but the flexible nature of the design & chosen technology stack results in a wide range of deployment options and compute scenarios, including:
 - Containers: *Azure Container Service (ACS or AKS)* or *Azure Container Instances*